This article may contain compensated links. Please read the disclosure for more info.

 Here is a video explaining the difference between Pitch or Frequency (high or low sounds) and Volume or Amplitude (loud or soft sounds):

 When we write music pitch with music note symbols, we need a music staff:

-The same melodic contour from “Twinkle” above, could of course be written on the staff, but, as you know, we use music notes instead to show more exactly the pitches of the melody and how it moves, up and down :) :
+The same melodic contour from “Twinkle” above could be written on the staff, of course.
+But, as you know, we use music notes instead to show the exact pitches of the melody and how it moves, up and down:

-We also need music clefs; symbols to show if the music pitch of the melody is in a higher range, or a lower.
+To tell the exact music pitch, we also need music clefs.
+These are the symbols in the beginning of the staff that show if the music pitch of the melody is in a higher or a lower range.

-The two most common clefs are the Treble and the Bass clefs.
+The two most common clefs are the Treble and the Bass.
 (Treble means high pitch, and bass means low pitch.)